geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Nor dread the perils of the lonely road,<br>
 Or the dark horrors of his drear abode,<br>
 My watchful care thy safety shall provide,<br>
-Thy guard in danger, as in doubt thy guide.’”
+Thy guard in danger, as in doubt thy guide.’

 “He vanished: but that voice so sweet, so clear,<br>
 Yet thrilled with transport my delighted ear,<br>